 Adoption means that you become the legal parent of the child.
 The birth parents no longer have any parental rights.
 You can make all parental decisions and assume all parental responsibilities.
 You can change the child’s name, get access to all records, make all decisions, and travel anywhere.

-When a child is adopted, they may lose benefits provided by the State of Arizona, including the Education and Training Voucher (ETV), counseling and health insurance among other benefits.
+When a child is adopted, they may lose benefits provided by the State of Arizona, including counseling and health insurance among other benefits.